solomonsunu/stdio-ghana.github.io/misc/index.md

 ##Weekend Trip Details

-We toured [Cape Coast Castle](http://www.capecoastcastlemuseum.com/1.html), and then meet with the Operations Officer and students a tour of the [AIMS Ghana](http://www.aims.edu.gh/) facility.
+We toured [Cape Coast Castle](http://www.capecoastcastlemuseum.com/1.html), and then meet with the Operations Officer and students for a tour of the [AIMS Ghana](http://www.aims.edu.gh/) facility.

 For STDIO Ghana students interested in AIMS, the